About Us

 Urban: Literal definition, not cultural adjective

-Richmond Region: Includes Richmond, Chesterfield, Colonial Heights, Haover, Henrico, and New Kent.
+Richmond Region: Includes the City Richmond, Chesterfield County, Colonial Heights, Hanover County, Henrico County, New Kent County and the town of Ashland.
 (RRT refers to entire region, including as RVA)

 Black_History_Museum_Cultural_Center_of_VA_Night.jpg